grahac/error_tracker_notifier/README.md

 # ErrorTrackerNotifier

-An Elixir library that attaches to ErrorTracker telemetry events and sends email notifications for new errors.
+ErrorTrackerNotifier is an Elixir library that adds to the amazing [ErrorTracker](https://github.com/elixir-error-tracker/error-tracker) library by sending email and/or Discord notifications for errors found by error_tracker.
+Note: This is a very early version and was mostly vibe-coded with some oversight so no promises!

 ## Installation